nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+BlitzBiz data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### Editing the data file

-AddressBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+BlitzBiz data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, BlitzBiz will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file using the backup command  before editing it.<br>
-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause the app to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>

+### Upcoming features
 #### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._